aoijs/documentation/functions/usdcreateobject.md

----
-description: Creates an object that can be used later
----

 # $createObject

 This function creates an object.
 Simplified terms, its a in-code variable that is only accessible in the current code